Kansas City Chiefs vs. Tennessee Titans NFL Week 7 Odds, Plays and Insights for October 24, 2021

 - Sunday's over/under is 1.0 point lower than the two team's combined 58.5 points per game average.

-- The 56.1 combined points per game that these two squads have allowed this season are 1.4 fewer than the 57.5 total in this contest.
+- These two squads combine to allow 56.1 points per game, 1.4 fewer than this contest's over/under.

-- The Chiefs and their opponents score an average of 54.3 points per game, 3.2 fewer than Sunday's total.
+- The average total in Chiefs games this season is 54.3, 3.2 points fewer than Sunday's over/under of 57.5.

-- The 50.3 PPG average total in Titans games this season is 7.2 points fewer than this game's over/under.
+- In 2020, games involving the Titans have averaged a total of 50.3 points, 7.2 fewer than this game's set over/under.

 Chiefs stats and trends

-- Kansas City has covered the spread on two occasions this season.
+- Thus far this season Kansas City has two wins against the spread.

 - The Chiefs have been favored by 5.5 points or more four times this season and have covered the spread in two of them.

-- Kansas City has hit the over in 57.1% of its opportunities this year (four times over seven games with a set point total).
+- Kansas City's games this year have hit the over in 57.1% of its opportunities (four times in seven games with a set point total).

 - When Kansas City records more than 26.8 points, it is 2-2 against the spread and 3-1 overall.

-- Kansas City is 2-5 against the spread and 3-3 overall when the team totals over 384.0 yards.
+- Kansas City is 2-5 against the spread and 3-3 overall when the team piles up more than 384.0 yards.

 - This year, the Chiefs have turned the ball over 14 times, nine more than the Titans' takeaways (5).